sfeir-open-source/sfeir-school-playwright/docs/markdown/06-authentication/10-how-to-login.md

 test('should be able to login', ({ page }) => {
     await fillLoginForm(page, 'john@doe.com', 'SuperSecure1');

-    // do action with the login account
+    // do action with the logged in account
 });

 ```